this-is-joeking/sports_ball_2210/README.md

 Use TDD to update your `Team` class so that it responds to the following interaction pattern:

-* A team is active if it has at least one player.
 * Player is considered a long term player if their contract length is greater than two years.
 * Player is considered a short term player if their contract length is two years or less.
 * Payroll is the total cost of all of the players.